Doctor Manhattan: Powers and abilities

-Jon can phase any part of his body through solid objects without damaging them, produce multiple copies of himself that function independently of each other, project destructive energy, instantaneously disintegrate people with a mere thought (seen when he did so to fleeing soldiers during the Vietnam War), generate impenetrable force fields.
+Jon can phase any part of his body through solid objects without damaging them, produce multiple copies of himself that function independently of each other, project destructive energy, instantaneously disintegrate people with a mere thought (seen when he did so to fleeing soldiers during the Vietnam War, possibly by nullifying their intrinsic fields which was the cause of his original death and was similar in appearance to the disintegration effect he uses) and generate impenetrable force fields.
 He can transmute, create, and destroy matter as well as transmute his body to any of a vast array of elemental compounds and form them to his will.
 He can alter the shapes and consistencies of these elements and combine them to form complex compounds.
 Additionally, he can shape parts and portions of his body instead of the whole.
 He can move objects without physically touching them (telekinesis), reverse entropy, repair anything, no matter how damaged.
 In addition, he has the ability to create life, or so he claims.
 He also attests to have walked on the surface of the sun.
 At one point it is stated that, in the event of a nuclear war, he would be capable of destroying Soviet nuclear missiles while at the same time 'destroying' large areas of Russia.
 As a result of these capabilities, Jon becomes central to the United States Cold War strategy of deterrence.

-He is also capable of manipulating reality as he sees fit through the use of time manipulation, as seen when he erased ten years from the DC Universe when Barry Allen tried to bring his original universe back to normal.
-Jon's intervention caused The New 52 timeline to be formed, within which most superheroes are younger and less experienced, and most of them lose their most important relationships before they begin.
+He is also capable of manipulating reality to some extent through the use of time manipulation, as seen when he unaware of the consequences erased ten years from the DC Universe when Barry Allen tried to bring his original universe back to normal.
+Jon's intervention caused The New 52 timeline to be formed after Perpetua recreated the multiverse, within which most superheroes are younger and less experienced, and most of them lose their most important relationships before they begin.
 However, despite his immense power, he was unable to erase or permanently kill Eobard Thawne, the Reverse-Flash.

-In the DC Universe, Manhattan's power is revealed to be Connective Energy, the opposite of Crisis Energy.
+In the DC Universe, Manhattan's power is revealed to be glowing with Connective Energy, the opposite of Crisis Energy.
+And his powers are more limited compared to his native universe, with Doomsday Clock revealing that he is not invulnerable or omniscient.

 Scientific accuracy

-In the 2009 film adaptation Watchmen, physics professor James Kakalios of the University of Minnesota was used as a scientific consultant, and shed light on the potential scientific explanations of Doctor Manhattan's powers both in the film and the comic.
+In the 2009 film adaptation Watchmen, physics professor James Kakalios of the University of Minnesota was used as a scientific consultant, and shed light on the potential scientific explanations of Manhattan's powers both in the film and the comic.

 Kakalios explained that the intrinsic field has a basis in reality in that it is a representation of a collection of electromagnetic, and strong and weak nuclear forces.
 Kakalios explained that if a being were able to manipulate matter, such a being would have complete control over these three forces; hence, the "intrinsic field" would exist.
-Kakalios also explained that while it is unlikely, Doctor Manhattan's teleportation abilities seemingly could be achieved through quantum tunnelling, should Doctor Manhattan have control over his probability wave functions.
+Kakalios also explained that while it is unlikely, Manhattan's teleportation abilities seemingly could be achieved through quantum tunnelling, should Manhattan have control over his probability wave functions.